hdfiresky/Dramaverse/backend-v2.md

                     try {
                         await connection.execute(statement);
                     } catch (statementErr) {
-                        // If the error is specifically about a duplicate column, we can ignore it
-                        // as it means a previous, failed migration attempt partially succeeded.
-                        // This makes the migration script idempotent for column additions. if (statementErr.code === 'ER_DUP_FIELDNAME') {
+                        if (statementErr.code === 'ER_DUP_FIELDNAME') {
                             console.warn(`  ...WARN: Column in statement already exists, likely from a previous run.
 Skipping.
 Statement: "${statement}"`);
                         } else {
-                            // For any other error, re-throw to trigger the rollback. throw statementErr;
+                            throw statementErr;
                         }
                     }